jp2321/dl4cv_dev/slides/chapter4_01_cnn.md

 Image source: https://peltarion.com/knowledge-center/documentation/modeling-view/build-an-ai-model/blocks/2d-global-average-pooling

-Note: A flatten layer or global pooling needs to be used to connect the multi-dimensional convolution to the fully connected layers which only take one dimensional inputs.
+Note: A flatten layer, or global pooling needs to be used to connect the multi-dimensional convolution to the fully connected layers, which only takes one-dimensional inputs.
-Did you rember the reshaping of the image?
+Do you remember the reshaping of the image?
 The same is done in the flatten command.
-The convoluted output is "flattend" into a list/vector.
+The convoluted output is "flattened" into a list/vector.
 Using a global pooling has the advantage that the number of parameters in the network are less as the output is summarized in one number instead in a list of pixels.

 ---